 Natural Thermal Spa

-In Pyrenees, there are many natural thermal spas allowing relaxing activities in a unique environment.
-For example, Aquensis in Bagneres-de-Bigorre offers a ‘Donkey’s milk’ bath as Cleopatra used to like, where you can experience the benefits of donkey’s milk in a private spa bath.
+In the Pyrenees, there are many natural thermal spas allowing relaxing activities in a unique environment.
+For example, Aquensis in Bagneres-de-Bigorre offers a ‘Donkey’s Milk’ bath as Cleopatra used to like, where you can experience the benefits of donkey’s milk in a private spa bath.

 Lourdes

-Lourdes has become a symbolic place and a major place of pilgrimage and is said to make miracles as spectacular healings.
+Lourdes has become a symbolic place and a major place of pilgrimage and is said to make miraculous spectacular healings.
 The Virgin Mary is supposed to have appeared to Bernadette Soubirous numerous times in Lourdes in 1858 which created the belief of a sacred place.
-Every season, many tourists and pilgrims come to Lourdes, they can be as many as 5,000,000 this is why Lourdes is the second city with the biggest number of hotels, right behind Paris.
+Every season, many tourists and pilgrims come to Lourdes, they can be as many as 5,000,000 this is why Lourdes is the city with the second-biggest number of hotels, right behind Paris.

 Toulouse